KxSystems/embedPy/README.md

 ```

-### Extracting keys and values from Python dictionaries
+### Dictionary keys and values

-Whilst Python dictionaries can be retrieved and converted to q dictionaries as with other Python objects, two functions are provided to retrieve the keys and values of a Python dictionary as a `foreign` object without performing the conversion to a q dictionary.
+Python dictionaries can be retrieved and converted to q dictionaries, as with other Python objects.
+Additionally, functions are provided to retrieve the keys and values of a Python dictionary as a `foreign` without performing the conversion to a q dictionary.

-- `.p.key` will return the keys of a Python dictionary as a Python object.
-Use `.p.py2q` to convert this to q data.
+- `.p.key` will return the keys of a Python dictionary
-- `.p.value` will return the values of a Python dictionary as a Python object, use `.p.py2q` to convert this to q data.
+- `.p.value` will return the values of a Python dictionary

+In each case, use `.p.py2q` to convert this to q data.
 ```q
 p)dict={'key1':12,'key2':42}
 q)qdict:.p.get`dict